Pain management specialist near you

 For more information, book a free discovery call with one of our trusted nurses.
 We’re here to support you and answer any questions you may have.
 For more information or to book a medical consultation, book a free discovery call with one of our trusted nurses.

-How does KAP work?
+How does KAP help with chronic pain?

-Who is this for?
+Who is ketamine for pain management treatment for?

-✔ Individuals with chronic regional pain syndrome
+✔ Complex regional pain syndrome (CRPS)

-✔ Individuals with central sensitization
+✔ Central sensitization

-✔ Individuals with other chronic pain conditions
+✔ Other chronic pain conditions

 A ketamine-assisted psychotherapy (KAP) session typically lasts just over two hours and is supervised and guided by a healthcare provider and therapist every step of the way.
 However, a standard treatment plan involves preparatory sessions, as well as preparation time prior to the therapeutic experience, and multiple integration sessions to solidify new insights and foster healing.

-What results will I see?
+What results will I see from ketamine pain treatments?

 According to a 2023 study in the Journal of the American Medical Association, all patients with chronic pain experienced pain reduction and improvement in quality of life from repeated ketamine treatment.
 Certain patient groups further experienced more substantial benefits, such as those with neuropathic pain and comorbid depression.